GitauHarrison/notes/twilio_sendgrid/02_send_emails_using_sendgrid.md

 # Send Emails Using Twilio SendGrid

 Setting up an email service for your application is always difficult.
-You can choose to set everything up yourself or use a third party email service.
-The most ideal approach, all factors considered, is always to favour the simplicity of a dedicated email service.
+You can choose to set everything up yourself or use a third-party email service.
+The most ideal approach, all factors considered, is always to favor the simplicity of a dedicated email service.

 In the tutorial [Email Support In Flask](/email_support_in_flask.md), we went over how you can use the Flask-Mail extension to set an email infrastructure for your application.
-In this article, you will learn how to integrate Twilio SendGrid in a similar application.
+In this article, you will learn how to integrate Twilio SendGrid into a similar application.

 ## Requiremets